 From the linear regression equation of toxicity bioassay, the scatter plots of observed values and distributions of predicted values exhibited similar characteristics over three consecutive years.
 The LD50 and slope values remained remarkably similar.
 Notably, the third observed value, located in the middle of the range, showed a greater deviation from the regression line compared to other points.
 Although the coefficient of determination and chi-square test results confirmed the reliability of all three models, statistical principles underlying toxicity bioassays indicate that the mortality rate of test subjects is proportional not to the absolute increase in dose but rather to the "proportional increase in dose" [16].
 This principle is mathematically equivalent to the logarithmic transformation of dose/concentration gradients, which converts a geometric sequence (original dose series) into an arithmetic sequence (log-transformed values), thereby linearizing the dose-response relationship.
 In practice, this manifests as a well-designed toxicity bioassay where the response of insects to insecticides should remain relatively stable at and around the median concentration or dose gradient for a susceptible population.
 What is the reason for the relative deviation of the intermediate observed value in the aforementioned figure?
 Analysis suggests this is due to the pests developing a certain level of resistance to the pesticides.
 Generally, people tend to assume that when pests develop resistance, low concentrations or doses of insecticides become ineffective.
 This is intuitive, and it's not wrong to think this way.
 However, we shouldn't conclude that if pests develop resistance, we must first observe abnormalities in the low-concentration treatments set in toxicity bioassays.
 In practical applications, the primary objective of insecticide use is to achieve effective pest eradication, rather than targeting parameters like the LD50 or concentration central to toxicity bioassays.
 The concentrations and doses employed in these two contexts differ substantially.
 Phenomena such as anomalous responses to low insecticide concentrations are typically observed during preliminary experiments.
 In formal toxicity bioassays, however, experimental designs are required to ensure that the tested dose/concentration gradients yield mortality rates encompassing both >80% and <20% across treatment groups[14].
 Therefore, even if the test insects have developed resistance, they typically exhibit robust responses to the low concentrations or doses in toxicity bioassays.
 As evidenced by Figures 1–3 of this study, however, the houseflies demonstrated reduced sensitivity beyond mid-range doses within the experimental design.
 This is attributed to the development of resistance in the test subjects.
 The findings, including the resistance ratio and the 95% confidence interval of the median lethal dose in toxicity bioassays, also support this view: houseflies in the vicinity of the experimental animal center are highly likely to have developed resistance.
 However, bioassays alone provide insufficient support for this hypothesis.
 The knockdown effect of pyrethroid insecticides is closely related to the sodium ion channels in insects, and the decreased sensitivity of the insect nervous system to pyrethroids is primarily associated with reduced sensitivity of sodium ion channels in nerve cell membranes [22-23].
 Further studies should incorporate molecular biology experiments to determine whether gene mutations in sodium ion channels underlie the insecticide resistance observed in these houseflies the sodium ion channels in houseflies.

+5. Results Implications

 5. Conclusion